Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Acknowledgments

-\begin{acks} This work has been partially supported by the French National Research Agency (ANR), under contract ``ANR-24-CE23-6239'' JCJC project AI-PULSE and by the ``ANR 22-PECY-0002'' IPOP (Interdisciplinary Project on Privacy) project of the Cybersecurity PEPR.
-Sébastien Gambs is supported by the Canada Research Chair program as well as a Discovery Grant from NSERC. \end{acks}
+The authors thank the anonymous reviewers for their insightful suggestions and Haoying Zhang for her helpful comments on an earlier draft.
+Héber H. Arcolezi has been partially supported by the French National Research Agency (ANR), under contracts: ``ANR-24-CE23-6239'' and ``ANR-23-IACL-0006''.
+Sébastien Gambs is supported by the Canada Research Chair program as well as a Discovery Grant from NSERC.